-The Cost Of Instant Gratification
+The Cost of Instant Gratification

 Credit cards make it easy for us to buy now and pay later.
 This mindset is pervasive and dominant in the United States, and it keeps many Americans financially imprisoned.
 I can still remember when there was no credit card, and I had to save for what I want.